A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • What is the average length of stay in assisted living?

-According to the National Center for Assisted Living5, the average length of stay in assisted living is 22 months.
-Assisted living communities are designed for long-term living.
-Some communities offer a trial period of 30 to 90 days to see if it is a good fit or if something is needed short term.
-However, most seniors make their selected assisted living community a long-term home.
-Some older adults may move to a nursing home or facility with a higher level of care as their needs and health change over time.
+Assisted living communities are designed for long-term residency.
+According to the National Center for Assisted Living, the average resident stays in assisted living for about 2 years.
+Some communities offer a trial period of 30 to 90 days for short-term stays or for potential residents to determine whether the community is a good fit for them.
+Although most assisted living arrangements are long-term, some older adults may move to a nursing home or facility with a higher level of care as their needs and health change over time.

 Policies and procedures vary among assisted living communities for residents leaving the building.
-Assisted living communities typically allow residents to come and go as they please as long as they sign out.
+Generally, you are free to come and go as you please; however, most facilities require a sign-out for safety accountability.
 In an emergency, such as a fire, the assisted living community must know who is and isn’t in the building.
 Signing out helps the assisted living communities keep residents safe and accounted for.

-While the Nursing Home Reform has laws in place to protect older folks from nursing home evictions, these do not apply to assisted living communities.
+While the Nursing Home Reform Act of 19872 established laws to protect older individuals from nursing home evictions, these do not apply to assisted living communities.
 State-specific laws protect seniors from being unjustly evicted from their assisted living facility.
 However, there are a few justifiable reasons why you or your loved ones may be asked to leave an assisted living community, including:

 • Not paying for care expenses